 - Zope 2.12 or later needs to be installed and working.
-If you use Plone 4 or later, you will already have this installed. - On Linux, FreeBSD and Solaris, the binary package includes support for the iODBC and the unixODBC managers.
+If you use Plone 4.0 or later, you will already have this installed. - Python 2.6 or 2.7 needs to be installed and working.
+You normally have Python already installed if you are using Zope 2.12/Plone 4.0 or later. - On Linux, FreeBSD and Solaris, the binary package includes support for the iODBC and the unixODBC managers.
 You must have at least one of these installed in order to be able to connect to ODBC data sources.
 Please use the ODBC manager GUI interfaces to configure the data sources.
 The Zope DA prefers iODBC over unixODBC if both are installed. - You should setup at least one configured and running ODBC data source for testing purposes.